Billionaire Profile

 In-Depth Profile

-Jaime Gilinski Bacal was born on December 14, 1957, in Colombia, into a family with a banking background.
-His father, Isaac Gilinski Sragowicz, was a banker.
-He received a Bachelor of Science in Industrial Engineering from Georgia Tech in 1978 and earned a Master of Business Administration from Harvard Business School in 1980.
+Jaime Gilinski Bacal was born on December 14, 1957, in Cali, Colombia, to Isaac Gilinski Sragowicz, a banker, and Perla Bacal Zweiban.
+His father's entrepreneurial background, with ventures in snack foods (Yupi) and plastics (Rimax), instilled in him a foundation for business.
+He earned a Bachelor of Science in Industrial Engineering from Georgia Tech in 1978 and an MBA from Harvard Business School in 1980.

 Rise to Success